Each question below is directly from a previous Fisher student in a Learning Community class.

 A: To check something out (like a book or movie) once you locate the item, bring it to the Checkout Desk on the main level of the library and show your Fisher ID.
-If you ever need help finding or accessing a library resource, ask for assistance at the Research Help Desk or Checkout Desk (both are located on the main level of the library).
+If you ever need help finding or accessing a library resource, ask for assistance at the Checkout Desk.

 A: If a book you want is currently checked out, feel free to request another copy of the item through InterLibrary Loan (ILL).
 Our Interlibrary Loan guide, linked below, should help!

 If you're not in a rush for the item, you can click the "Request for Pickup" option and you will receive an email when it is available.

 A: Opening ebook PDFs varies from platform to platform.
 Our research guide about ebooks, linked below, should help!